 The historic Česko-Slovanský Podporující Spolek (C.S.P.S.)
 Hall at 383 Michigan Street in the West Seventh neighborhoods of Saint Paul has been our home since 1879, and the focal point for our activities in Saint Paul since the current building was built in 1887.
-It was declared a National and State Historic Site in 1977, placed on the National Register of Historic Sites, and is the longest serving Czech-Slovak cultural center in the United States, and oldest theater and national hall in the State of Minnesota.
+It was declared a National and State Historic Site in 1977, placed on the National Register of Historic Sites, and is the longest serving Czech-Slovak cultural center in the United States, and oldest fitness center, theater and immigrant national hall in the State of Minnesota.

 Czech & Slovak Sokol Minnesota welcomes all who share an interest in history, culture, gymnastics and good fellowship.
 You need not be Czech or Slovak to be a member.

 From the Sokol Board of Directors on